Tuesday, December 16, 2008

 Dear Ms. Love:

-North Capitol Main Street, Inc. (NCMS) to be designated as an official DC Main Street in accordance with the DC Main Streets Program.
+I urge you to act favorably on the application of North Capitol Main Street, Inc. (NCMS) to be designated as an official DC Main Street in accordance with the DC Main Streets Program.
 My ANC single member district includes North Capitol Street between New York Avenue and T Street.

 I have met with several current and prospective business owners over the past two years.
 The potential of the area is evident, but, due to years of neglect, North Capitol Street continues to reside in an economic purgatory.
 However, residents are ready to “buy local” and support small businesses.
 What is needed is a focused, organizing force to offset the current economic turbulence.